P0cL4bs/wifipumpkin3/CONTRIBUTING.md

 - master - Stable version.
 Something will only be added to this branch when it is really relevant for the release of a new version.

-- beta - Beta stable version [Open track] in production on Google Play. relevant to the launch of a new beta version on google play.
+- beta - Stable version that contains most of the major features, but is not yet complete.relevant to the launch of a new beta version on release.

 - dev - Unstable version.
 It is the continuous version of development.
 All approved and tested modifications will be added to this branch.